lyngon/redgrease/docs/source/quickstart.rst

 You can take a sneak-peek at the full code we'll walk through in this section, by expanding the block below (click "▶ Show").

-If you find this rather selfself-explanatory, then you can probably jump directly to the next example of :ref:`more involved Redis Gears query-function <quick_example_query>`.
+If you find this rather selfself-explanatory, then you can probably jump directly to the next section where we :ref:`compare examples of Gear functions, with and without using RedGrease <quick_example_gears_comparisons>`.

 Otherwise just contiue reading and well, go it through step-by-step.